marzocchi/iterm-notify/README.md

 - `iterm-notify after-command EXIT_CODE` must be called after the command finished, passing it the exit code as the first argument

+### Limitations

+iTerm-notify uses iTerm2's support for [Custom Control Sequences][explain-id] to send text **from** the shell **to** iTerm which in turn forwards the text to Python-based "daemon" (if the "identity" matches).
+So, tracking commands works correctly in these scenarios:

+- Zsh, Fish or Bash running locally or in an SSH session, even when nested or in iTerm's buried sessions
+- Zsh or Bash running locally in TMUX
+- TMUX in an SSH session, but not SSH in a TMUX session

 Configuration
 ---